rtm0/vm-util/pt-index/docs/perf.md

 We will perform three types of benchmarks:

-1. [Data Ingestion](#data-ingestion): these benchmarks examine the performance of data ingestion in context use cases that we believe will be applicable to most of the users.
+1. [Data Ingestion](#data-ingestion): these benchmarks examine the performance of data ingestion in context of the use cases that we believe will be applicable to most of the users.
 2. [Index Queries](#index-queries): these benchmarks examine the performace of the retrieval of various index data, such as metric names, label names, and label values.
 Basic data retrieval is also covered by these benchmarks.
-   Again, we will cover the most anticipated use cases only.
+   Again, we will cover the most common use cases only.
 3. [Data Queries](#data-queries): examines the performance of some selected Prom/MetricsQL queries.
 It is unlikely that these queries are the most used ones, but they are designed to examine different constructs of the query